Flagaholic/.github/profile/README.md

 </pre>
 HK Based [CTF Team](https://ctftime.org/team/113364) :hong_kong:
 Still new to the scene.
 Recruiting team members!!
-(HK:hong_kong: Preferred)
+(HK :hong_kong: Preferred)
 Feel free to apply by clicking the [Discord invite link](https://discord.gg/mPqDsmQWJV),
 or DM youtubeshort on Discord for joining us!